UbiquityRobotics/ubiquity_launches/README.md

 ### Bringing Up a Robot

+> *Wayne: Random comment.
+I am making a decision here that we are
+> going to change the default use and host name to `ros@robot`.
+> It seems way less confusing.*

 Now that you have your catkin workspace set up, we can start to connect to your robot.
 Basically, you start with a preloaded micro-SD card that you plug into your Raspberry Pi 2.
 (Remember,